DNAProject/DNA/README.md

 35.189.166.234:  40336
 ```

-`Notice: Above nodes intended be used for public testing only, the data saved on the testing chain maybe reset at anytime.
-Keep in mind to backup the data by youself to avoid data losting.`
+`Notice: The nodes above are intended to be used for public testing only.
+The data saved on the testing chain maybe be reset at any time.
+Keep in mind to back up the data by yourself to avoid data lose.

 # Contributing